striblab/generator-striblab/app/templates/README.md

 To deploy, run `gulp deploy`.
 This will build and publish to the location configured as `default` (see *Configuration* below).

-To deploy to say the `production` location, simply use that flag like: `gulp deploy --production`
+To deploy to the `production` location, for instance, simply use that flag like: `gulp deploy --production`

-A handy command is to use `gulp publish:open` to open the URl to that project.
+A handy command is to use `gulp publish:open` to open the URL to that project.

 ### Configuration